ucsb-cs8/w19-mirza/_info/syllabus.md

 ## Missing homework/in-class activities

-Homeworks will be distributed in lecture, and they are due during your scheduled lab section.
+Homeworks will be distributed in lecture, and they should be turned in in labs on the due date

 If you miss a class or section, you miss the opportunity for the points on that